huangwb8/GSClassifier.principle/docs/Quick-start.md

 ## About

 + Although with bright prospects in Pan-disease analysis, [GSClassifier](https://github.com/huangwb8/GSClassifier) was primarily developed for clinic-friendly immune subtypes of gastric cancer (GC).
 Currently, only `PAD` subtypes and `PADi` for GC were supported.
 We would try to support more cancer types in the future as possible.
 More details in [Plans in the future](https://github.com/huangwb8/GSClassifier/wiki/Plans-in-the-future) section.
 + Gibbs\' `PanCancer immune subtypes` based on five gene signatures (485 genes) could also be called in `GSClassifier`, with a pre-trained model from the [ImmuneSubtypeClassifier](https://github.com/CRI-iAtlas/ImmuneSubtypeClassifier) package.
-If you use their jobs, please cite: [references](https://github.com/huangwb8/GSClassifier/wiki/Introduction#Reference).
+If you use their jobs, please cite [these papers](https://github.com/huangwb8/GSClassifier/wiki/Introduction#Reference).
-+ Particularly, all normal tissues should be eliminated before subtypes calling for cancer research.
++ Particularly, all normal tissues should be eliminated before subtype identificaiton for cancer research.

 ## Package